SATURDAY, JANUARY 16, 2021

 Hobbs school buses will continue to deliver meals each weekday to 10 different stops

 in the school district’s outlying areas as follows:

 *11:30am—801 W. Alabama (Alabama and Knowles Road)

 *11:30am—Kountry Corner Store (Kansas and Knowles Road)

-*11:30am—Zia Crossing (Millen Drive and Zia Crossing, east of the casino)
+*11:30am—Zia Crossing (Millen Drive and Zia Crossing, west of the casino)